bahrus/be-unlockable/README.md

 </template>
 ```

 Functionality by no means limited to templates though.
-If applied to a regular element, the "bees" becomes the focal point.
+If applied to a regular element, the "bees" become the focal point.

+By default, css query is done on the ShadowDOM realm of the element the behavior adorns.

+However, other options are available:

+"closest", "closestOrHost", "upSearch".